 Because Christmas is magical and it can be wonderful for you too… with a few tweaks.

 Get the exact daily self-care routine I used to beat depression for good…

-… so you never have to feel like your mental health is controlling you and your life again, particularly over the Christmas period.
+… so you never have to feel like your mental health is controlling you and your life again.

 Because you can improve your mental health and happiness with just a couple of simple tweaks to your day — even if doing day-to-day tasks like cooking dinner seems impossible right now.